 Use the cash value to pay the premiums

 Certain universal life policies allow you to pay monthly premiums with the policy’s cash value.
-Using this strategy while there is not much cash value or the rate of interest is low might not be a great idea.
+Using this strategy when you’ve accumulated cash value or your policy has a low interest rate might not be a great idea.
 If the cash value drops too far, you risk losing coverage.

 For instance, let’s say you have a cash value of $10,000, while the annual premium for your life insurance policy is $5,000.
 If the cash value grows at a rate of 2.5% per year — which is a reasonable estimate — you can use the interest to pay half of your premiums.